- Kitchen / Bathrooms — 199

 Durability involves the length of time a lock can withstand constant pressure and how long it can last without losing functionality.
 The unspoken rule is that once you’ve decided on a certain lock type and grade, you typically choose the same for similar doors in your home or office.

 In the US, Grade 1 locks offer the highest level of security, followed by Grade 2 and 3.
 In the UK, Grade 1 is equivalent to BS3621.
 Other British Standards are BS8621 and BS10621.
 The higher grade level you choose, the more options you get in terms of styles, design and finishes.
 BS3621 locks are built to withstand the level of use (or misuse) a typical homeowner will inflict on a lock over a particular period of time.
 It is fine to affix knobs or levers on doors in non-sensitive areas of your house, such as bedrooms, bathrooms and kitchens.

 After taking into account function and durability, you should also consider design when choosing a lock for your home or office.
 It is important to choose a style and design that complements your doors and matches your home décor.
-Even though the design may not be the number one consideration, it is an important one, however, the choice of consideration actually depends on what the user wants.
+Even though design may not be the number one consideration, it is an important one all professional locksmiths would say.
+“However, the choice of consideration actually depends on what the user wants”

 If you follow the steps outlined above, you’ll be able to choose the right lock as well as any professional.
 With the right lock and a few other safety features in place, your home will enjoy a high level of security.

 Most Recent Articles